Холмс, кажется, вы в России...

 The freelance industry is growing every year.
 Employees are switching from traditional employment to freelance, and companies are often hiring freelancers for short-term assignments and long-term cooperation.
 Therefore, websites like Upwork and freelance marketplace platforms are on the rise.
+However, for businesses looking to enter the market, the task of building a freelance marketplace remains a complex and confusing topic.
+In this article, we will cover the features, costs, and other niceties of developing a freelance marketplace.

 Reading time: 13 minutes

-Online freelance marketplace is a double-sided platform where companies place relevant job postings and hire independent contractors.
+An online freelance marketplace is a double-sided platform where companies place relevant job postings and hire independent contractors.
 In turn, freelance specialists can apply for open positions if their skills meet the requirements.

-Now let’s take a closer look at how an online freelance marketplace works.
+Now, let’s take a closer look at how an online freelance marketplace works.

 An employer posts a job or a task and waits for a response.
 The company itself can offer the job to a contractor after examining the portfolio and feedback from other employers.
 A freelance marketplace like Upwork has algorithms that select relevant candidates with a suitable fee and experience in the niche.
-Even if the online platform’s AI fails to find a contractor for some challenging project, the freelance marketplace employees manually find qualified candidates for freelance work.
+Even if the online platform’s AI fails to find a contractor for some challenging project, freelance marketplace employees manually find qualified candidates for freelance work.
 At the same time, contractors on freelance platforms strive to get good reviews, do well on projects, and improve their experience to be higher in the rankings and to get interesting and expensive jobs.

 Three ways to find a contractor on a freelance marketplace

 There are several reasons why freelance marketplace websites have become popular.
-Some of them relate to the growth of the freelance market in general and others to the merits of the freelance marketplaces themselves.
+Some of them relate to the growth of the freelance market in general, and others to the merits of the freelance marketplaces themselves.

 First, the pandemic forced companies to hire staff and work remotely even though they had not thought of it before.
 Over time, many of them have recognized the benefits of remote employment.
 In turn, websites like Upwork have simplified the process of finding and hiring remote workers.

 Secondly, many employees, especially those of Generation Z, do not like sitting in an office from 9 to 5.
 So they take advantage of flexible hours and the saved time because they don’t have to go to the office.
 The continuous growth in the number of freelancers proves it.
-In 2022, more than 70 million people in the US alone are freelancing, and by 2028 that number will rise to 90.1 million.
+In 2022, more than 70 million people in the US alone are freelancing, and by 2028, that number will rise to 90.1 million.

 With such a set of benefits, the popularity of freelance marketplaces among job seekers and employers will only grow, as well as the revenue of the freelance marketplace creators.
 For example, according to Statista, Upwork’s revenue more than tripled between 2016 and 2021, reaching $502 million.
-So if you want to join the freelance industry, you can make money by becoming a service provider and developing a freelance marketplace.
+So, if you want to join the freelance industry, you can make money by becoming a service provider and developing a freelance marketplace.

-The freelance market is growing and Upwork, founded in 2003, is no longer the only choice.
-The variety of platforms is increasing and many freelance marketplaces like Upwork have emerged.
+The freelance market is growing, and Upwork, founded in 2003, is no longer the only choice.
+The variety of platforms is increasing, and many freelance marketplaces like Upwork have emerged.
 In this part, let’s look at the different online marketplaces and the features that attract users.

 Types of freelance marketplaces

-Websites like Upwork, which is a long-term freelance marketplace, focus on large, long-term projects with high budgets.
+Websites like Upwork, a long-term freelance marketplace, focus on large, long-term projects with high budgets.
 At the same time, these freelance platforms are the most versatile: there are many types of freelance jobs and different types of payment available.
 Users can quote custom prices, and clients can choose the best quotes.
 When creating a freelance marketplace, think about the niche for your project.
-For example, a freelance website for long-term projects is good for app development but a short-term one is better for copywriting.
+For example, a freelance website for long-term projects is good for app development, but a short-term one is better for copywriting.

 Upwork homepage

 A marketplace like Fiverr serves as a platform for specific small tasks.
 There are many projects on Fiverr, from content creation and video production to app design and more.
 Such service providers deal with small budgets and focus on affordable prices for employers.
-Here, customers mainly put out small tasks for a low price, which is suitable for specialists with little experience.
+Here, customers mainly put out small tasks for a low price which is suitable for specialists with little experience.

 Fiverr homepage